There are many hazards that threaten our community, but you can take actions to be better prepared, no matter what happens.

 STOCK EMERGENCY SUPPLIES

-You should be prepared in case you need to leave your home in a hurry, with enough supplies to take care of yourself and your family for at least 72 hours (3 days).
-You should also have a store of supplies at home in case you need to shelter in place for an extended period of time.
-Your home kit should contain enough supplies for a minimum of 7 days (1 week).
-Think about any special needs you may have, especially if you have young children, pets, or seniors.
+You should be prepared to leave your home quickly in case of an emergency, with enough supplies to take care of yourself and your loved ones for at least 72 hours (3 days).
+You should also store supplies at home in case you need to shelter in place for an extended period of time.
+Your home kit should contain enough supplies to sustain your household for up to two weeks.
+You can build a kit slowly, over the course of 21 weeks using this plan from the Red Cross.
+Be sure to include the needs of seniors, people with medical or mobility needs, children and pets.